Ncheruiyot/Road-Accident-Dashboard-Analysis/README.md

 # Road-Accident-Dashboard-Analysis
 This repository contains a road accident analysis dashboard showcasing insights like casualties by severity, vehicle type, road type, location, and light conditions.
 It includes trends for 2021 and 2022, with filters for year and urban/rural data, aiding traffic safety decisions.
 ---

+## REQUIREMENT
+Client wants to create a Road Accident Dashboard for year 2021 and 2022 so that they can have insights on the below requirements-
++ *PRIMARY KPI* -Total Casualties taken place after the accident
++ *PRIMARY KPI's* -Total Casualties & percentage of total with respect to accident severity and maximum casualties by type of  vehicle.
++ *SECONDARY KPI's* -Total casualties  with respect to vehicle type
++ Monthly trend showing comparison of casualties for current year and previous year
++ Maximum casualties by Road type
++ Distribution of total casualties by Road Surface
++ Ralation between casualties by area and by day/night
 ## Tools Used
 The project was developed entirely using Microsoft Excel,from data cleaning to visualization.
 ## Key Features